 Thanks to these projects I was invited to speak at this year’s Ocean Week conference at NTNU Trondheim that inaugurated a panel „Other Voices, Other Stories“ devoted to artistic and storytelling aspects of the ocean world: Synergetic ocean immersions: music, art, and robots.

 Therefore, one important message I will send is that I believe that we not only need ocean literacy, but also a global climate literacy.
 Additionally, we need more women in STEMM, we need more women leaders.
 I am one of four women in a program of sixty students studying Robotics.
 During the last year, I have experienced how differently men and women approach not only studies, tasks and goals, but more importantly how we deal with failure and mental health.
-Without proof of numbers, I boldly say that the women in my studies have a stronger wish to incorporate sustainability and ethics into the curriculum.
-Furthermore, it feels that we are more inclined to address mental health and wellbeing while we are pursuing this education.
-Ultimately, I wish for a future that protects our oceans and fights climate change thanks to passionate decision-makers that are both men and women.
+Ultimately, I wish for a future that protects our oceans and ecosystems and fights climate change thanks to passionate decision-makers that are both men and women.

 Why was I selected for this program?